woodcrafty/reck/docs/api.rst

 Operations
 ----------
-The following operations are supported by rectypes:
+The following operations are supported by wrecords:

 **len(rec)**